 2 Or do you not know that the saints will judge the world?
 And if the world is to be judged by you, are you incompetent to try trivial cases?
 3 Do you not know that we are to judge angels?
 How much more, then, matters pertaining to this life!
 1 Corinthians 6:2-3

 We will be assigned responsibilities, meaning we will have specific jobs to do according to our gifts and talents.
-The passage from 1 Corinthians 6:2-3 also indicate that we will judge angels.
+The passage from 1 Corinthians 6:2-3 also indicates that we will judge angels.
 It is important to understand that angels and humans are two different creations by God.
 We will not become angels when we die, nor can angels become fully human.